Costa Rica 2021

 A red-eye from Los Angeles brought us to San Jose, Costa Rica early on a Friday morning.
-A driver picked us up at the airport and began driving us west toward the Pacific Coast.
-We stopped at a restaurant for a gallo pinto, a traditional Costa Rican breakfast of eggs, rice, black beans, and tortillas.
-Then we pushed on to Crocodile Bridge, a bridge spanning the River Tarcoles at a popular hangout for crocodiles.
-We also stopped at an overlook above Playa Hermosa, where saw several scarlet macaws alighting in the trees.
+A driver picked us up at the airport and took us west toward the Pacific Coast.
+We stopped at a restaurant for gallo pinto, a traditional Costa Rican breakfast of eggs, rice, black beans, and tortillas.
+Then we pushed on to Crocodile Bridge, spanning the River Tarcoles at a popular hangout for crocodiles.
+We also stopped at an overlook above Playa Hermosa where saw several scarlet macaws alighting in the trees.

 We reached our hotel, the lovely Arenas del Mar Beach resort.
 All beaches in Costa Rica are public land, but the resort opens onto the beautiful Playitas Beach, which is bracketed on both sides by rocky points that keep the beach quiet.
 We spent the afternoon relaxing on the beach and swimming in the ocean and the pool.

-We spent about an hour at the park’s beautiful beaches, and then we strolled back along the beach.
+We spent about an hour at the park’s beautiful beaches, then we strolled back along the water ot the park entrance.
 Returning to the hotel, we spent another enjoyable afternoon at the beach.

-In the evening, we strolled along Espadilla Beach, the large public beach between our hotel and the national park.
+In the evening we strolled along Espadilla Beach, the large public beach between our hotel and the national park.
 We took in a gorgeous sunset before we reached the small downtown area near the park.
 We ate an excellent seafood dinner at Restaurante Marlin.
-Then we had an after dinner drink at El Avion, a restaurant and bar whose focal point is a Fairchild C-123 cargo plane originally purchased to smuggle weapons to the Contras in Nicaragua as part of the Iran-Contra affair.
+Then we had an after dinner drink at El Avion, a restaurant and bar whose focal point is a Fairchild C-123 cargo plane originally purchased to smuggle weapons to Nicaragua as part of the Iran-Contra affair.

-We relaxed on the beach the next morning, before Jake and I took a surf lesson on Espadilla Beach.
-In the evening, we drove out to Rainmaker, a private nature prserve, for a night rainforest.
-Exploring the jungle in the darkness was magical.
-We saw bullfrogs, red-eyed tree frogs, lizards, rain frogs, and two species of pit viper: the eyelash pit viper and the fer-de-lance, one of the most dangerous snakes in the world.
+We relaxed on the beach the next morning before Jake and I took a surf lesson on Espadilla Beach.
+In the evening we drove out to Rainmaker, a private nature preserve, for a night rainforest hike.
+Exploring the jungle after dark was magical.
+We saw bullfrogs, red-eyed tree frogs, lizards, rain frogs, and two species of pit viper: the eyelash pit viper and the fer-de-lance, one of the deadliest snakes in the world.

-The next day we spent in the area aroudn the lodge enjoying the many activities it offers.
+The next day we explored the area around the lodge enjoyed the many activities it offers.
 We tried canyoneering, a sort of obstacle course involving suspended bridges, rappels, and steep descents through a ravine.
 In the afternoon, we ziplined through the canopy.

 La Fortuna is at the base of Arenal Volcano, one of Costa Rica’s most dramatic peaks.
 When I’d visited the region twenty years earlier, I hadn’t realized how luck I was to see the mountain from its base to its summit.
 But Arenal is often shrouded in clouds, and good views are rare.
 In fact, we never saw the summit during our three-day stay.